WillXiao666/EnzyFind/README.md

 All you need to do is enter a small molecule (SMILES) and the enzyme (sequence) to be screened, and EnzyFinder will automatically predict which enzymes will catalyze the reaction of interest and generate a list of candidate enzymes!

 Requirements
 ------------

 EnzyFinder is developed on Linux and supports both GPUs and CPUs.
 The Linux version has been fully validated.
-REINVENT on Windows supports both GPUs and CPUs, but both platforms have only been partially tested, so support is limited.
+EnzyFinder on Windows supports both GPUs and CPUs, but windous  have only been partially tested, so support is limited.

 The code is written in Python 3 (>= 3.8).
 A list of dependencies can be found in the repositories (see also Installation below).

-A GPU is not absolutely necessary, but is highly recommended for performance reasons, especially if you want to retrain the model.

-Please note that if your computer does not have a GPU installed, the code will automatically run on the CPU.
+The code was implemented and tested on linux with the following packages and versions.
+- python 3.8
+- jupyter
+- pandas
+- torch
+- numpy
+- rdkit
+- unimol_tools
+- fair-esm
+- py-xgboost
+- matplotlib
+- hyperopt
+- sklearn
+- pickle
+- Bio
+- re

 Installation